See Hup Seng

 Expenses and Finance Costs

-Other operating expenses decreased significantly by 35% mainly due to lower rental of container office, depreciation of revalued property, plant and equipment and other indirect costs related to business activities.
+Other operating expenses decreased by 20.6% from S$2.3 million in 2H2023 to S$1.8 million in 2H2024 mainly due to reduce in other indirect costs related to business activities.

 Finance Costs

-Non-current liabilities increased mainly due to reclassification of term loan.
+Non-current liabilities decreased mainly due to repayment for its term loans.

-During 1H23, the Group recorded a net cash outflow of S$8.2 million due to: -
+During the reporting period, the Group recorded a net cash inflow of S$1.8 million, principally due to: -

-After taking into account the above net cash flows and net foreign currency translation adjustments, the Group’s cash and cash equivalents as at 30 June 2023 stood at a healthy sum of S$51.7 million.
+After taking into account the above net cash flows and net foreign currency translation adjustments, the Group’s cash and cash equivalents as at 31 December 2024 stood at S$38.3 million.

 Commentary